Christopher Lothian – Field

 LLB (Hons), BPP University

-Christopher enjoys a varied common law practice appearing before Courts of all levels in both civil and criminal matters.
+Christopher is an experienced barrister with a diverse common law practice, regularly appearing in courts of all levels in both civil and criminal matters.

-In another life, Christopher spent a short time in the British Army and therefore has a keen interest in matters involving both the military and public bodies.
+In another life, Christopher spent a short time in the British Army, which has fostered a particular interest in matters involving the military and public bodies.

 View Notable Cases